 Somehow I fell into comics, despite having no plans to - although if I trace the steps backward to old issues of Nintendo Power and anime episodes, it makes perfect sense.
 In comics, I often struggle with the balance between drawing "well" and "poorly".

-I find that in North America the definitions of "good art" are very literal - how "realistic" did the artist draw this?
+Sometimes the definitions of "good art" are very literal.
+How "realistic" is it?
 If the muscles are really rendered then it must be a good drawing, right?
 If I can't tell on screen if this apple is a photo or a drawing, then this must be the pinnacle of art, right?